i3oot/PixelBone/README.md

 #Getting Started
 ##Setting up the hardware
+The simplest way to setup your Beagle Bone Black to work with your LED strip is:

+1. use a 5V power supply suitable for your LED strip
+2. connect (-) to GND and (+) to VDC of your LED strip
+3. connect (-) to DGND and (+) to VDD_5V of your Beagle Bone Black
+4. connect GPIO_02 on your Beagle Bone Black to DIN on your LED strip

+![Beagle Bone Black PinOut]{http://www.google.de/imgres?imgurl=http%3A%2F%2Finsigntech.files.wordpress.com%2F2013%2F09%2Fbbb_pinouts.jpg&imgrefurl=http%3A%2F%2Finsigntech.wordpress.com%2F2013%2F09%2F23%2Fbeaglebone-black-pin-outs%2F&h=1287&w=1308&tbnid=9QJxDKgAoi-PIM%3A&zoom=1&docid=Ds0cxnCrsavSCM&ei=jgGLU_oXy8HSBazHgZgK&tbm=isch&client=ubuntu&iact=rc&uact=3&dur=1927&page=1&start=0&ndsp=16&ved=0CHwQrQMwDA}

+*WARNING*
+This setup can under some conditions damage your LEDs or Beagle Bone Black.
+Please refer to [Adafruit NeoPixel Überguide - Powering NeoPixels](https://learn.adafruit.com/adafruit-neopixel-uberguide/power) for details and advanced setups.

 ##Installing the libraries
 To get started, visit our [Release Section](https://github.com/i3oot/libneopixel/releases) and download the latest ipk packages to your Beagle Bone Black.
 Then run: